 In my last post, I wrote about Hans Rosling’s visit to the World Health Organization and my conversation with him.
-In this post, I share some reflections on presentations from Rosling’s 90-minute talk on global health trends.
-Rosling was in the room preparing for the presentation more than one hour before it was scheduled to […]
+In this post, I share some reflections from Rosling’s 90-minute talk on global health trends.
+Arrive early For those members of the WHO and UNAIDS who were not able to see Rosling’s talk in person, […]

 Time management is an essential skill for any public speaker.
 It should be part of any communications skills training course.
 I previously wrote a post about why speakers should stay on time when giving a speech or presentation, and how failing to do so is a sign of disrespect.
 I encouraged speakers to finish on […]